sziem/vascu_synth/README.md

+New recommended pipeline for object generation:
+1. run ./generate_dataset.sh SEED N_IMAGES(200 by default)
+--> continue with step 6 and 7

-Recommended pipeline for dataset generation:
+Old pipeline for dataset generation:
 1. change seed (and possibly other parameters) in generate_vascu_config.py
 2. run generate_vascu_config.py
 3. run split_and_run.sh